Sati94/solarwatch/README.md

-# solarwatch
+# SolarWatch

-Solar Watch is a web application powered by a C# ASP.NET backend that offers users access to accurate sunrise and sunset times, fetched from a free API.
+SolarWatch is a web application powered by a C# ASP.NET backend that offers users access to accurate sunrise and sunset times, fetched from a free API.
 These essential solar data points are stored in a database, ensuring reliable daily access.

 # Key Features
 Retrieve sunrise and sunset times from a free API.